 Mindfulness Colouring

 As I have mentioned in previous blog posts, Adult Colouring is great for mindfulness and therefore popular with some spoonies.
 It is also a good call for some elderly people.
-Golden Carers have written this blog post about the benefits.
 So if your Spoonie has not tried it, this night not be a bad shout when it comes to Christmas gift ideas.

 Colouring Books

 There are so many products available these days.
 This Amazon Page* shows a good selection, from the pretty floral ones which I like, through to bad language which is not my cup of tea if I’m honest, but I completely understand that this is a venting mechanism for many people.
-My long-standing favourite adult colouring books and designers are Johanna Basford’s books.
-Hannah Lynn for digital download individual designs as well as whole books of PDFs (which I either print to use traditional mediums or covert into JPGs to colour in Procreate on my iPad).
+I have built quite a collection of favourite adult colouring books and designers.
+But to get started all you need is one book.
+If you are unsure of your recipient’s taste a round-up collection with different artists and genres would be a good starting point.

 Colouring Mediums